andycroll/andycroll.com/_posts/2013/2013-06-21-xip-io-doesnt-work-on-bt.markdown

 -----

-It'd be great to use a global fix for all devices connected to the wifi network, but BT won't let you change the DNS server on the HomeHub itself for security reasons.
+It'd be great to use a global fix for all devices connected to the wifi network, but BT won’t let you change the DNS server on the HomeHub itself for security reasons.

 If you're using the standard ADSL broadband, you'll need to buy a replacement for the home hub.
 I'm using the simple [ZyXEL](http://www.amazon.co.uk/dp/B000LE1LXK/ref=nosim?tag=deepcalmcom) and linking an [Apple Time Capsule](http://www.amazon.co.uk/dp/B0058IGPKI/ref=nosim?tag=deepcalmcom) to it to provide the wireless network.